 She embodied the Superwoman Syndrome.
 Yet, as a mom running a household including her husband, two daughters, lots of pets and running a successful media & events company she realized that she was just tired of running.
 She began to question what she was running too.
 Just what was she leaning into; a glass ceiling, college debt, the good ole boys club, crazy healthcare expenses, doing it all, not doing enough, flabby arms, unequal pay?
 She was tired of encouraging women to lean into a system that no longer serves them or men for that matter.
 Recognizing that change starts with ourselves, she retired her Superwoman cape, the hero who strives to save everyone first and instead became an everyday hero of her own life; saving herself, living for the present moment and discovering the wonder that already existed within her.
 She went full Arete.

 Arete: Living in excellence through your purpose and passion.
 Created by Sara Sharpe, the Arete Women’s Initiative is about being an everyday hero who embodies her fullest potential in health and wellness, spirituality, life plan, organization and relationship.
 It’s the whole enchilada.
-In each element Elisa asked herself two questions, “Am I making the most of my life and Why not?”
+In each element Elisa asked herself two questions, “Am I making the most of my life and why not?”
 She lost 20 pounds, strengthened muscles she never knew she had and participated in her first triathlon (riding her 10 year old daughter’s bicycle).
-She launched a new media program, joined a year-round relationship program with her husband, learned to surf (ok she kind of learned to surf), got rid of the suitcase always sitting at the end of her bed, began to ask for what she wanted, cleared out what didn’t serve her (still working on that), was silent (for a whole 24 hours), negotiated debt, and has a loving relationship with her daughters (except when they tell her “you don’t understand”).
+She launched a new media program, joined a year-round relationship program with her husband, learned to surf (ok she kind of learned to surf), got rid of the suitcase always sitting at the end of her bed, began to ask for what she wanted, cleared out what didn’t serve her (still working on that), negotiated debt, and has a loving relationship with her daughters (even when they tell her “you don’t understand”).
 Basically, she made what seemed impossible possible and she’s much happier for it.

 Sure she still experiences fear, has down days and cries when it hurts.
 She’s also still flying her cape but this time she’s doing it on her terms.
 She’s creating the new dream.
 The re-definition of the new American Dream begins with each of us stepping into Arete and the wonder that already exists within you.
 Do you wonder what’s possible, what you’re capable of?
 You don’t have to look any farther than you heart.
 Everything you’ve been looking for and need is already within you.